 I only measured one of many different fruit drinks - which leaves many other samples to probe.
 Similar tests can be used for other food colorings which would require the use of different LEDs.
 There are also improvements to be made to the spectrometer itself: an ADC can replace the resistor/capacitor detector, an autosampler can be added; multiple LEDs can be incorporated into the design to allow for multi-dye analysis.
 The door to your Raspberry Pi driven home-chemistry lab is wide open and ready for discovery.

 Figures

 [Circuit diagram]

-[Photo of setup]
+[Photo of setup] High res image attached to email.

-[calibration solutions]
+[calibration solutions] High res image attached to email

-[Plot of data with linear fit]
+[Plot of data with linear fit] This is a new figure which incorporates the background measurement.